AssTractionHero/cytube/docs/channel-create.md

 ### General Settings

 * **Convert URLs in chat to links**: If enabled, URLs entered into chat (e.g. http://google.com) will be converted to clickable hyperlinks.
 * **Allow voteskip**: If enabled, users may click the voteskip button to indicate a preference to skip the currently playing video.
 * **Voteskip ratio**: The proportion of votes from non-AFK users required to skip the current video.
 The number of votes required is calculated as `ceil(voteskip ratio * number of non-AFK users)`.
 * **Max video length**: Specify the maximum duration of a playlist item.
 Set this to `00:00:00` to allow unlimited length.
 * **Auto-AFK Delay**: After this delay (in seconds) of a user sending no chat messages and not voteskipping, the user will be automatically marked as "AFK".
 * **Throttle chat**: Enables a flood filter that will limit how quickly a user can send chat messages.
 * **# of messages allowed before throttling**: When **Throttle chat** is active, this controls the number of messages a user can send with no time delay before the flood filter engages.
 * **# of messages allowed per second**: After the threshold of the flood filter is exceeded, only this number of messages from a certain user are allowed per second.
 Additional messages are ignored.

-### Restricting New Accounts from Chat
-With the rising availability and popularity of VPNs and proxies, dedicated trolls may often come back again and again with a new proxy after being IP banned and continue spamming.
-In order to combat this, a new feature has been added to make it more difficult to rejoin quickly and continue spamming.
-Channel moderators now have the ability to configure 2 different settings:

 * **Delay before new accounts can chat:**
 How long an account must be active before the user can send any chat message.
 Setting it to `00:00` disables this restriction.
 * **Delay before new accounts can post links in chat:**
 How long an account must be active before the user can send a chat message containing a URL.
 Setting it to `00:00` disables this restriction.

-This restriction applies to both chat messages sent to the channel as well as private messages.
-By default, accounts must be at least 10 minutes old to chat, and 1 hour old to send links in chat.
-The age of an account is determined as follows:
-  * If the user is logged in as a registered account, the registration time of the account is used.
-  * Otherwise, the timestamp of the session cookie is used.
-The session cookie is set whenever a user first joins a channel, and is reset whenever the user's IP address changes.
-Different browsers will have unique session cookies.

 ### Admin Settings
   * **Page title**: The title displayed on the browser window / tab.
   * **Password**: An optional password required for non-moderators to enter the room.
 Leave blank to disable.